Meta-learning For Vision-and-language Cross-lingual Transfer: Experiments

 \subsection{Implementation and Hyperparameters}

-We conduct all experiments based on the Visiolinguistic Transformer Architectures framework VOLTA\footnote{\url{https://github.com/e-bug/volta}} on 4 2080Ti GPUs.
-We implement the MAML algorithm based on Higher\footnote{\url{https://github.com/facebookresearch/higher}} library.
+We conduct all experiments based on the Visiolinguistic Transformer Architectures framework \href{https://github.com/e-bug/volta}{VOLTA} on four 2080Ti GPUs.
+We implement the MAML algorithm using the \href{https://github.com/facebookresearch/higher}{Higher} library.
 We use the AdamW \cite{loshchilov2018decoupled} optimizer to fine-tune all models in PyTorch.

-\paragraph{Fine-tuning on English Data} Before evaluating models on the data in low-resource languages, we firstly fine-tune the pre-trained models on the English datasets NLVR2 \cite{suhr2019corpus}, SNLI-VE \cite{xie2019visual}, Flickr30k \cite{plummer2015flickr30k}, and GQA \cite{hudson2019gqa} for MaRVL, XVNLI, xFlickr\&Co, and xGQA, respecitively, following the procedure of \citet{bugliarello2022iglue} and \citet{liu2021visually}.
-We follow the setting in IGLUE \cite{bugliarello2022iglue} and also used the IGLUE hyper-parameters for each task when fine-tuning.
-We save the parameters of models in each epoch, then picking the best performing model for each task as the initialized parameters $\theta$ for meta-learning fine-tuning stage.
+\paragraph{Fine-tuning on English Data} Before evaluating models on data in low-resource languages, we firstly fine-tune the pre-trained models on the corresponding English datasets: GQA \cite{hudson2019gqa}, NLVR2 \cite{suhr2019corpus}, SNLI-VE \cite{xie2019visual}, and Flickr30k \cite{plummer2015flickr30k} for xGQA, MaRVL, XVNLI, and xFlickr\&Co, respectively, using the procedure of \citet{bugliarello2022iglue} and \citet{liu2021visually}.
+We follow the setting in IGLUE \cite{bugliarello2022iglue} and also use the IGLUE hyper-parameters for each task when fine-tuning.
+We save the parameters of models in each epoch, then pick the best performing model for each task as the initialized parameters $\theta$ for the meta-learning fine-tuning stage.